Getting Started with Invisalign

 IPR is often achieved using a diamond-plated wheel, bur, or strip.
 The method used will be determined by the doctor based upon amount, and location desired.
 Sometimes IPR is done prior to a scan, while other times it is done as treatment progresses.
 IPR is sometimes required when unplanned, and sometimes not required when planned.
 An experienced doctor will be able to guide your treatment in this regard.
 Don’t be concerned if you feel the bur, disc, or strip at the gum level, or if you see a bit of blood.
 Proper IPR requires reduction all the way to the gum level to avoid ledges that may create traps for plaque and make it difficult to floss.
 Improper reduction may not allow proper tooth movement and delay the progress of treatment.

 Attachments are virtually invisible bumps that help move the teeth and grab the aligners.
 They are bonded temporarily on the selected teeth using a white filling material.
 Note that decision for which teeth need attachments and the type of attachment placed are influenced by the experience of the doctor performing Invisalign movements.
 An attachment template that is made of a more flexible material than the aligner, with wells for placement of the resin, aids the doctor, hygienist or assistant in their placement.
-Note that some doctors may place attachments at the initial insert visit.

 Some patients may experience the loss of Invisalign attachments.
 This is an uncommon occurrence in experienced offices, but can occur because of: